Harriel G. Geiger

 Geiger was also a candidate for sheriff of Robertson County, Texas in 1884.
-He may have become a lawyer and was murdered, shot 5 times at point blank range, by White judge O. D. Cannon for making "insolent" remarks and not showing enough deference to his honor.
+He was murdered, shot 5 times at point blank range, by Judge O. D. Cannon for making "insolent" remarks and not showing enough deference to his honor.
 Geiger survived for a while before eventually succumbing to his wounds.
 A trial was held and the jury cleared Cannon after a brief deliberation.
 Judge Cannon was convicted of murdering another unarmed lawyer, one of his neighbors, in 1899.

 Geiger is described as having had one eye.
+He opposed the poll tax and criticized the convict lease system.